Nublo/HallScheme/README.md

 Seat area will be drawn like a solid rectangle on scene and can have size from 1x1 block to all scheme.
 When user is clicking on seat area listener will be notified.
 Clicking on seat area is not counting in `maxSelectedSeats`.

 You can see how to use seat areas in examples.
 Main principle like with seats.
 You should set left top corner, width, height and color.
-Name for scene is not used in current library implementation.
+Name for seat area is not used in current library implementation.

 ### Restrictions